-- 97. When an appropriate officer makes a record of the search electronically and is unable to produce a copy of the form at the time of the search, the appropriate officer should explain how the person can obtain a full copy of the record of the search and give the person a receipt which contains: - a unique reference number and guidance on how to obtain a full copy of the report; - the name of the appropriate officer who carried out the search; and - the power used to search the premises. - 98.
+- the name and details of any witness; - any grounds for refusing the person's request to have someone present during the search (if the consent of the person is not the basis for conducting the search); - details of any damage to property or injury to persons caused during the search and the circumstances in which it was caused; - the outcome of the search (for example seizure of property; no further action); - confirmation that the premises were left secure and by what means; - any explanation given by the person as to the ownership, origins, purpose and destination of any property found; - a list/description of seized property (if any) preferably signed by the person; - the identity of the officer or other identifier and others present; and - any other relevant information. - 106.
+When an appropriate officer makes a record of the search electronically and is unable to produce a copy of the form at the time of the search, the appropriate officer should explain how the person can obtain a full copy of the record of the search and give the person a receipt which contains: - a unique reference number and guidance on how to obtain a full copy of the report; - the name of the appropriate officer who carried out the search; and - the power used to search the premises. - 107.
 Unless it is impracticable to do so or it would jeopardise a wider ongoing operation or investigation, a copy of a record of the grounds for making the search should be given immediately to the person who gave consent to entry to the premises searched, or if consent was not required to the person in charge of the premises searched, being the owner or occupier as appropriate.
 If a record is not made at the time the person should be informed how they can apply for a copy of the record once it is made.
-If the search is not carried out due to the grounds for suspicion being eliminated as a result of speaking to any person, a record should still be made. - 99.
+If the search is not carried out due to the grounds for suspicion being eliminated as a result of speaking to any person, a record should still be made. - 108.
 In the case of searches undertaken by constables the record of the search should be made, copied or referred to in the search register.
-In the case of searches undertaken by other appropriate officers the record of the search should be maintained in a suitable form, i.e. the record should be easily accessible, retrievable and subject to reasonable rules for storage, in particular in relation to the length of time before the record is destroyed. - 100.
-In order to promote public confidence in the use of the powers, bodies using these powers should make the records available (anonymised as required) to be scrutinised by representatives of the community, and to explain the use of the powers at a local level in response to a reasonable request.
+In the case of searches undertaken by other appropriate officers the record of the search should be maintained in a suitable form, i.e. the record should be easily accessible, retrievable and subject to reasonable rules for storage, in particular in relation to the length of time before the record is destroyed.

+109. In order to promote public confidence in the use of the powers, bodies using these powers should make the records available (anonymised as required) to be scrutinised by representatives of the community, and to explain the use of the powers at a local level in response to a reasonable request.